 - 1 long crusted french loaf cut into ¼ “ slices

-- 2 cloves of grated garlic / ½ tsp garlic powder plus 3 tbsp olive oil approx. to brush the sliced loaf
+- 2 cloves of grated garlic / ½ teaspoon garlic powder plus 3 tablespoon olive oil approx. to brush the sliced loaf

 - ½ cup chopped cherry/ grape / vine tomatoes